syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 {% endhighlight %}
 {% endtabs %}

-8.Run the application and see the bootstrap5 themes downloaded from libMan were applied.
+8.Run the application and see the bootstrap5 themes downloaded from LibMan were applied.

 ## Change theme dynamically